magomimmo/modern-cljs/doc/tutorial-22.md

 ## Introduction

-As you have already experimented, the ammount of information to be managed in the `project.clj` to control every aspect of a CLJ/CLJS project tends to grow with the time spent adding features to the project itself.
+As you have already experimented, the amount of information to be managed in the `project.clj` to control every aspect of a CLJ/CLJS project tends to grow with the time spent adding features to the project itself.

-In this tutorial, before starting the unit tests implementation for the [enfocus][2] lib, we want to find a way to make the `project.clj` file more readable by applying few of the things we have learned in previous *housekeeping* tutorials (i.e [Tutorial - X][] and [Tutorial Y][].
+In this tutorial, before starting the unit tests implementation for the [enfocus][2] lib, we want to find a way to make the `project.clj` file more readable by applying some of the things we have learned in previous *housekeeping* tutorials (i.e [Tutorial 18 - Housekeeping][9] and [Tutorial 19 - A survival guide for livin' on the edge][10].

 ## Divide et Impera